turbonomic/webApp/README.md

 ```

 ## CPU intensive simulation ##
-It will use as much CPU as possible to compute the MD5 for huge amout of interges.
+It will use as much CPU as possible to compute the MD5 for huge amout of integers.
 It has one parameter, **cpu**, indicating the amount of computation.

 Access it via web browser